-Is there any dog more comical and entertaining as the Pug?
-With their squished little faces, bright smiles and wrinkled coats, Pugs have become internet sensations and a beloved dog breed all around the world.
+Is there any dog more funny and entertaining as the Pug?
+With their squished little faces, bright smiles and wrinkled skin, Pugs have become internet sensations and a beloved dog breed all around the world.
+But there’s a lot more to Pugs than you know.

 Believe it or not, Pugs were originally bred to be royal companions in ancient China.
-Since then, they’ve come a long way – making it into many households in the west.
-In fact, they’re consistently in the top 30 popular list and it’s easy to see why.
+Since then, they’ve come a long way – effectively making it into numerous households in the west.
+In fact, they’re always in the top 30 popular list for North America.

-Due to their favorable temperaments as companion dogs, Pugs are not hard to find.
+Because of their favorable temperaments as companion dogs, Pugs are not hard to find.
 It’s why we see so many Pug hybrids in the market today.
-And while this is by no means a complete list, these are our favorite Pug mixes.
+After all, who wouldn’t want their dogs to have the Pug’s loving personality?
+That said, here are our favorite Pug mixes.

 RECOMMENDED: 21 Most Interesting Dog Mixes